personal shopper

 • Appearance: What style of decor does the bed frame suit best?
 Does its design lean warm and rustic or sleek and modern?
 Is it classic with upholstery and detailing or contemporary with clean lines and versatile minimalism?

-Every West Elm bed was tested by former Shopping Writer, Nikol Slatinska.
-Nikol tested and reviewed furniture for the Personal Shopper series to help readers find the best pieces for their homes, especially small spaces.
-From bed frames and sofas to dining tables and accent chairs, she’s covered it all — making her a furniture expert.
+Contributor Nikol Slatinska and Shopping Writers Megan Gray and Alexa Casanova tested (and re-tested) every West Elm bed.
+We’ve tested and reviewed furniture for the Personal Shopper series to help readers find the best pieces for their homes, especially small spaces.
+From bed frames and sofas to dining tables and accent chairs, we’ve covered it all — making us furniture experts.

 Every Editor-Tested Bed Frame at West Elm